Jacob Fearnley: 2024: Maiden Challenger title, ATP, Major and top 100 debuts

-2025: Australian and French third rounds, Davis Cup and top 50 debuts
+2025: Major & Masters third rounds, Davis Cup & top 50 debuts

 For the first time in his career, Fearnley gained direct admission into a Grand Slam tournament main draw, entering the Australian Open with his ranking of 99 after the withdrawal of Sebastian Ofner.
 Wins over Nick Kyrgios and Arthur Cazaux saw him reach the third round, where his run was ended by second seed Alexander Zverev.

 Fearnley made his debut for the Great Britain Davis Cup Team in their qualifier against Japan, defeating Kei Nishikori.
 He then lost to Yoshihito Nishioka as Japan won the tie 3-2.

 In March, Fearnley made his first ATP Masters 1000 main draw appearance at Indian Wells, but lost in the opening round to João Fonseca in three sets.
 He followed this up by qualifying for the Miami Open, where he defeated Benjamin Bonzi in the first round.
 Fearnley lost in the second round to top seed Alexander Zverev in a repeat of their match from the Australian Open earlier in the year.

 Fearnley entered the Barcelona Open in April as a lucky loser and defeated Roberto Carballés Baena in the first round to claim his maiden ATP Tour clay-court win.
 He lost his next match to fifth seed Alex de Minaur.
 Fearnley qualified for the Madrid Open and overcame Yunchaokete Bu to reach the second round, where he defeated 19th seed Tomáš Macháč to record his first win over a top-20 ranked player.
 He lost to 15th seed Grigor Dimitrov in the third round.

 In May at the Italian Open, Fearnley defeated wildcard entrant Fabio Fognini, before losing to 29th seed Matteo Berrettini in the second round.
 At the Geneva Open he defeated wildcard entrant Dušan Lajović to reach the second round, where he lost to fifth seed Alexei Popyrin.

 At the French Open, Fearnley defeated Stan Wawrinka in the first round.
 He then advanced to the third round when his next opponent, 22nd seed Ugo Humbert, retired due to injury.
 Fearnley lost his next match to Cameron Norrie in three sets.
 As a result he made his top 50 debut at world No. 49 on 9 June 2025.

 In June at the Queen's Club Championships in London, Fearnley defeated qualifiers Alex Bolt and Corentin Moutet to reach his first ATP Tour quarterfinal, which he lost to Jiří Lehečka.
 The following week at the Eastbourne Open, he overcame fifth seed Flavio Cobolli in the first round, but lost his next match to Marcos Giron.
 Fearnley then moved on to Wimbledon, where he lost to João Fonseca in the first round.

 Making his main-draw debut at the US Open, Fearnley defeated Roberto Bautista Agut in the first round, before losing to third seed Alexander Zverev.